percona/portal-doc/docs/create-manage-organizations.md

 5. Click **Add another user** if you want to invite more than one user.
 You can send up to ten invitations at a time.
 If you need to invite more users, send out the current invitations, then click **Invite Members** again.
 This reopens the invitation form where you can bulk-invite another ten users.
 6. Click **Invite** to send the invitations for joining your organization.

+Email invitations expire after seven days.
+To send a new invitation, click the Resend Email option next to any pending confirmations in the table.
+This will send a new activation link to the user's email address.

 ## Edit roles
 Currently, organization users cannot change their own role.
 However, Administrators can change the user role for all the other members in their organization. <br /><br />
 To do so: